 However, rail enthusiasts and local authorities saved the day.
 A successful campaign to retain the line was launched, stations were painstakingly restored and today the line is a triumph, attracting visitors from across the globe.

-From Switzerland’s Glacier Express to travelling around Provence by rail, I love train travel and this journey had been on my radar for some time.
+From Switzerland’s Glacier Express to travelling around Provence by rail to maxing out my JR Rail Pass in Japan, I love train travel and this journey had been on my radar for some time.
 Here’s how to do it, what to expect and how you can spend your time in both Settle and Carlisle.

 What to Expect on the Settle – Carlisle Railway